Korrbit/ffxi-topaz-octopus/readme.md

 - dssearch

 onstart:
+- dsconnect will update config file to provide the right ip address for msg server
 - db container copies seed data to target; prepends a `use` statement; injects a zone_ip update script
 - db container will run seed data if db defined as `$MYSQL_DATABASE` does not exist
 - app server uses `sed` to inject environment configuration parameters